 For example, we encourage clients to first look at OTT as an extension and enhancement to a traditional TV buy.
 Think of a question like, “What ROI metrics and methodology are you using to measure TV?”
 At a bare minimum, OTT can (and should) meet the expectations for how a TV campaign can be measured.

-But beyond this, OTT contains a number of different micro-actions & micro-metrics which can help put together a more traditional ROI picture.
+But beyond this, OTT contains several different micro-actions & micro-metrics which can help put together a more traditional ROI picture.
 These include things like:

 - Video completion rate